usesuit/suit_exporter/README.md

 Runtime Notes
 ===============================================
 The data that comes out of this plugin is meant to be framework and engine-independent, which means YOU the programmer are responsible for providing a scene graph.
 In our own implementations, we've found it convenient to have some "magic" extra UI objects that get automagically wired up.
-You are NOT REQUIRED to use these naming conventions (you can simply use "container_", "text_", and the default to export only containers/labels/images.
+You are NOT REQUIRED to use these naming conventions.
+See each specific runtime for details about the naming conventions and child structure that are expected.
+The idea is that the provided controls are a good starting point and that your game/app can easily extend it for custom controls.

-The "extras" that we implement in our own games are:

-* **btn** (container) -- a button container. the "up" state of the button will be any child of this container that ends with "_up" and the "down" state will be any child that ends with "_down."
-We mostly target mobile, but you could conceivably do the same thing with "_hover".
-You can mix and match images and labels, but be aware that you need to update ALL the textfields associated with a button if it has dynamic text.
-* **scalebtn** (container) -- the exact same as a btn container, but with only one set of content. "up" is the contents scaled to 100%, "down" is the contents scaled to 90%. "hover" is the contents scaled to 105%. like btn, you can mix and match images/text.
-* **scalebtn** (image) -- if you name an image "scalebtn_NAME", it will do the same as the container-based scale button, but you don't need to explicitly provide the surrounding container. quick & easy!
-* **progress** (container) -- given "progress_NAME", looks for two children named "NAME_fill" and "NAME_bkg" and turns it into a progress bar
-* **tab** (container) -- kind of like a button container but with a lot more states. for each container within the tab, parse out the LAST segment and associate all of the contents of that container/object with that tab state. for example a tab group might have subcontainers called:
-  * btn_purchase_off   (i.e. a purchase button where you don't have enough coins)
-  * btn_purchase_on (i.e. an active button)
-  * btn_purchase_locked (i.e. a button where you haven't unlocked the option to buy yet)
-* **scale9** (container) -- given "scale9_NAME", looks for "NAME_1" through "NAME_9" (going across horizontally) to create a scale9 shape.
-"NAME_5" is optional (you can use scale9 to make just a frame)
-* **flipX** (image) -- we often have symmetrical assets. to save space in our texture atlases, we reuse the same image but prefix one of them with flipX. when added to the scene graph these items will have xScale = -1
+As an example, for SpriteKit (where there are no hover states) we might prefix all our assets in the following way:

+* btn_start (photoshop group)
+** text_start_up (photoshop text layer)
+** start_bkg_up (photoshop art layer)
+** text_start_down (photoshop text layer)
+** start_bkg_down (photoshop art layer)

+In our SpriteKit button, we set it so any child postfixed with "_up" gets shown in the "up" state and any child postfixed with "_down" gets shown in the "down" state.

+Another example would be "flipX" -- for perfectly symmetrical or mirrored sprites, it can often save atlas space to render 1/2 of the item and flip the second piece.
+By convention in our runtimes, any sprite named "flipX_spritename" will be displayed as normal but with an x-scale set to -1.

 Implementations
 ===============================================
 * SpriteKit/Native iOS (in Swift) - [https://github.com/DragonArmy/DACore](https://github.com/DragonArmy/DACore)
+* Unity + Canvas UI (in C#) - [https://github.com/usesuit/suit_unity](https://github.com/usesuit/suit_unity)
 * Unity + Futile (in C#) - TODO
 * HTML5 (via Pixi.js) - TODO